-Signs to watch out for include having a fever, having a swollen cheek, face or gums, difficulty opening your mouth fully or painlessly, having tender or swollen lymph nodes often under the jaw area or in the neck, a lump or blister in the gum next to the sore tooth, a pimple or abscess in the gums with discharge or pus from this area, or sometimes foul-tasting or smelly liquid if this abscess ruptures.
+Signs to watch out for include having a fever, having a swollen cheek, face or gums, difficulty opening your mouth fully, having tender or swollen lymph nodes often under the jaw area or in the neck, a lump or blister in the gum next to the sore tooth, a pimple or abscess in the gums with discharge or pus from this area, or sometimes foul-tasting or smelly liquid if this abscess ruptures.

 Symptoms can include pain that often just doesn’t feel right.
 This is more than the occasional niggle that you may feel.
 Pain that lasts more than a few seconds or minutes that requires painkillers for relief, sharp pain when having hot or cold temperatures, constant dull ache in the background, or even sometimes a throbbing, pulsating pain.
 Pain when eating chewing down on the tooth.
 You may have trouble sleeping or the pain wakes you up at night, or sometimes the tooth will just spontaneously hurt and not settle at all.